buribalkan/Statistics/04-Tools for Data Exploration.md

 ggplot2

+---

-“Visualization gives you answers to questions you didn’t know you had.”
+> 📘Visualization gives you answers to questions you didn’t know you had.

 — Ben Schneiderman